 Reader Stacey is a big fan of almost all of Aldi’s store brand products.
 She says, “I use their brand of taco seasoning and love it more than any of the brand names.
 The cheeses are delicious and so are the sandwich meats.
 The veggies and fruits are the best too.”

 Reader Diane prefers the texture of Trader Joe’s store brand canned tuna.
 She says, “There’s actually meat in there, not mush.”

 From Whole Foods:

 15. 365 Organic Whole Wheat Bread

 Whole wheat bread can be really hit or miss, but people seem to like Whole Foods’ store brand bread.
-They say it’s hearty and taste really good when toasted!
+They say it’s hearty and tastes great toasted!

 16. Malt-O-Meal Cereals

-You can find Malt-O-Meal breakfast cereals at most grocery stores, and they’re reliably cheaper than the name brands.
 Everyone has their own favorite variety, and many people prefer the Malt-O-Meal versions to their name brand counterparts.
-(The “Marshmallow Mateys vs. Lucky Charms” debate is always a lively one!)
+(The “Marshmallow Mateys vs. Lucky Charms” debate can be particularly lively!)

 Generic medications cost less than their name brand counterparts because the seller isn’t spending as much to package or market them.
 Whether you’re buying store brand over-the-counter pain relievers or a generic prescription medication, they can save a lot of money over the name brand offerings!